shubhmjain30/notes/javascript/javascript-roadmap.md

-# **The Architect's Roadmap: A Definitive Guide to JavaScript Mastery**

 ## **Section 1: The First Principle \- JavaScript as a Compiled Language**

 [[javascript-first-principle.md]]

 A pervasive and foundational misunderstanding of JavaScript is that it is an "interpreted" language, processed line-by-line from top to bottom.
 While this view might seem intuitive, it is fundamentally incorrect and obstructs a true understanding of the language's core mechanics.
-To achieve mastery, one must begin with the correct mental model: JavaScript is a compiled language.1
+To achieve mastery, one must begin with the correct mental model: JavaScript is a compiled language.

-This compilation does not happen in a separate, advance build step as with languages like C++ or Java.
-Instead, the JavaScript engine performs its compilation in a highly sophisticated and optimized manner, often just microseconds before the code is executed.2 This "just-in-time" compilation is what allows for the dynamic nature of the language, but it is compilation nonetheless.
+- This compilation does not happen in a separate, advance build step as with languages like C++ or Java.
+Instead, the JavaScript engine performs its compilation in a highly sophisticated and optimized manner, often just microseconds before the code is executed.
+- This "just-in-time" compilation is what allows for the dynamic nature of the language, but it is compilation nonetheless.
 Understanding this process is not an academic exercise; it is the key to unlocking a logical and predictable understanding of scope, hoisting, and other behaviors that otherwise appear magical or buggy.

 ### **1.1.
-The Compiler Conversation: Deconstructing var a \\= 2;**
+The Compiler Conversation: Deconstructing var a = 2;**

-A seemingly atomic statement such as var a \\= 2; is not a single operation to the JavaScript engine.
-It is processed in two distinct phases, handled by a cast of interacting components within the engine.1
+A seemingly atomic statement such as var a = 2; is not a single operation to the JavaScript engine.
+It is processed in two distinct phases, handled by a cast of interacting components within the engine.

 **The Cast of Characters**

-To reason about the process, it is useful to personify the components involved 1:
+To reason about the process, it is useful to personify the components involved:

 -   **Engine:** The orchestrator of the entire process, responsible for start-to-finish compilation and execution of the JavaScript program.
 -   **Compiler:** The Engine's subordinate, which handles the work of parsing the source code into an Abstract Syntax Tree (AST) and generating executable code.